 Everything You Need to Know about Tape-In Hair Extensions

-I’ve been using Hotheads tape-in hair extensions for 2 and-a-half years.
+I’ve been using Hotheads hair extensions for 2 and-a-half years.
 Today, I’m going to talk about everything from the process of putting them in and maintenance to the cost.
-I’ll share a before and after and answer your questions, too.
+I’ll share a before and after of my tape-in hair extensions and answer your questions, too.
+Shop my favorite clean beauty products here.

 Hotheads hair extensions use a medical grade adhesive that bonds to the hair.
 The adhesive is hypoallergenic and water resistant.
 A few of my friends used these extensions years ago and loved them.
 When she took them out, they didn’t cause any damage to her hair – something I was so worried about since my hair is fine to begin with.
 Having fine hair is something I’ve never felt too great about, and I hate to admit this, but It’s something I’ve felt anxious and sad about.
 I tried fusion extensions years ago and they caused so much damage, so that was a big concern for me.